MuhammadFarag/hello-go/README.md

 }
 ```

+In summary defer makes a function act like a `finally` block for the enclosing function.

 #### Errors

 Function may return errors.
 Since Go has multiple results by convention the last result is an error indicator or an error.
 An error indicator is a boolean that will evaluate to true if there is no errors.